Malignant multiple sclerosis: Diagnosis

-Earlier signs include an increase in mobility over a short period of time.
+Earlier signs include a decrease in mobility over a short period of time.
 Malignant MS happens in patients that already have or have been diagnosed with MS. There is not a specific test to detect malignant MS; it is often confused with acute disseminated encephalomyelitis.

 Malignant MS is diagnosed after clinical investigations.
 Doctors may access the symptoms and to rule out other disorders, a neurological exam is performed.
 Further diagnostics may include an analysis of the cerebrospinal fluid.

 Neurological testing may also be performed, such as "a magnetic resonance imaging (MRI), diffusion-tensor magnetic resonance imaging (DT-MRI), and computerized brain tomography are used to detect central nervous system lesions, myelin loss, white matter abnormalities, and other physical changes in the brain."

 Treatment

 Currently, there is no cure for malignant MS; however, "immunomodulatory therapy and other physical occupational therapies can help the management of symptoms and help them more easily perform everyday tasks such as handwriting, buttoning, and using eating utensils."

 Some mobility aids, such as canes, walkers, and wheelchairs may also be helpful as well for patients struggling with balance and walking.